Normalization (image processing): Definition

 Where $\alpha$ defines the width of the input intensity range, and $\beta$ defines the intensity around which the range is centered.

-Auto-normalization in image processing software typically normalizes to the full dynamic range of the number system specified in the image file format.

-Contrast Stretching for Image Enhancement
+Gamma correction (log/inverse log) is also a common transformation function.

+Colorspace

+Intensity operations generally operate on a colorspace that maps to the human perception of lightness without intentionally changing the other properties.
+This can be done, for example, by operating on the L component of the CIELAB color space, or approximately by operating on the Y component of YCbCr.

+It is also possible to operate on each of the RGB color channels, though the result will not always make sense.

+Contrast stretching

 This is the most significant and essential technique of spatial-based image enhancement.
-The basic intent of the contrast enhancement technique is to adjust the local contrast in the image so as to bring out the clear regions or objects in the image.
+The basic intent of this contrast enhancement technique is to adjust the local contrast in the image so as to bring out the clear regions or objects in the image.
 Low-contrast images often result from poor or non-uniform lighting conditions, a limited dynamic range of the imaging sensor, or improper settings of the lens aperture.